History of Nicaragua (1979–1990): Nicaraguan Revolution

 The FSLN evolved from one of many opposition groups to a leadership role in the overthrow of the Somoza regime.
 By mid-April 1979, five guerrilla fronts opened under the joint command of the FSLN, including an internal front in the capital city Managua.
 Young guerrilla cadres and the National Guardsmen were clashing almost daily in cities throughout the country.
 The strategic goal of the Final Offensive was the division of the enemy's forces.
 Urban insurrection was the crucial element because the FSLN could never hope to achieve simple superiority in men and firepower over the National Guard.

 On June 4, a general strike was called by the FSLN to last until Somoza fell and an uprising was launched in Managua.
 On June 16, the formation of a provisional Nicaraguan government in exile, consisting of a five-member Junta of National Reconstruction, was announced and organized in Costa Rica.
-The members of the new junta were Daniel Ortega (FSLN), Moisés Hassan (FPN), Sergio Ramírez (the "Twelve"), Alfonso Robelo (MDN) and Violeta Barrios de Chamorro, the widow of La Prensa's director Pedro Joaquín Chamorro.
+The members of the new junta were Daniel Ortega (FSLN), Moisés Hassán (FPN), Sergio Ramírez (the "Twelve"), Alfonso Robelo (MDN) and Violeta Barrios de Chamorro, the widow of La Prensa's director Pedro Joaquín Chamorro.
 By the end of that month, with the exception of the capital, most of Nicaragua was under FSLN control, including León and Matagalpa, the two largest cities in Nicaragua after Managua.

 On July 9, the provisional government in exile released a government program, in which it pledged to organize an effective democratic regime, promote political pluralism and universal suffrage, and ban ideological discrimination, except for those promoting the "return of Somoza's rule".
 On July 17, Somoza resigned, handed over power to Francisco Urcuyo, and fled to Miami.
 While initially seeking to remain in power to serve out Somoza's presidential term, Urcuyo seceded his position to the junta and fled to Guatemala two days later.

 On July 19, the FSLN army entered Managua, culminating the first goal of the Nicaraguan revolution.
 The war left approximately 50,000 dead and 150,000 Nicaraguans in exile.
 The five-member junta entered the Nicaraguan capital the next day and assumed power, reiterating its pledge to work for political pluralism, a mixed economic system, and a nonaligned foreign policy.